rrovetto/The-Orbital-Debris-Ontology/README.md

 * Technical services to develop hosting, search, visualiation, and other functionalities
 * Users of the ontology
 * Datasets to apply the ontology
-CONTACT rrovetto[at]terpalum.umd.edu if you are interested in helping with this ontology or the broader project.
+[CONTACT via email](mailto:rrovetto@terpalum.umd.edu) if you are interested in helping with this ontology or the broader project.

 ## CONTEXT-EFFORTS
 This has been a pursuit since 2011, when I conceived of the concept (verification available upon request).
 Since then I've been searching for an opportunity (employment, PhD fellowship, research position, researcher-training network, mentors, a team, etc.) to sustainably work on, develop, and implement this ontology in a team environment with professionals in astrodynamics, astroinformatics, computer science, and ontology engineering.
 I have developed enough paper cocepts on this to make it a Phd project.